Last Updated on December 31, 2022

-The Loom & Leaf is made up of four layers, plus a luxury quilted cover.
+The Loom & Leaf comprises four layers, plus a luxury quilted cover.
 The high-density base layer provides a supportive foundation, with a transition pad separating it from the 5 lb visco-elastic memory foam layer that molds to the contours of your body.

 But what sets this mattress apart from others is the top memory foam layer.
 A “gel-swirl” construction helps evenly distribute heat, creating a cooling sensation and the foam layer is designed to maximize air circulation.
 Laminated onto this is a cooling gel spinal panel.
 This focuses on cooling the lumbar region – typically the part of your body that retains heat.

 This may sound quite technical, but in short, the Loom and Leaf contains technology that’s specifically designed to keep you cool at night.
 If you hate waking up sweaty or you live in an area where the summers are hot, this could make a huge difference to your quality of sleep.